 Network Rail often works with industry partners to deliver a railway improvement project.
 Since 2020, we’ve been supporting Transport for London (TfL) with the Barking Riverside Extension project.
 This extension will add 4.5 kilometres to the London Overground Gospel Oak to Barking line, taking it from Barking to a new station at Barking Riverside.

-Network Rail’s Asset Protection and Optimisation (ASPRO) teams are providing expert railway assistance and supporting TfL in delivering its work safely and securely.
+Network Rail’s Asset Protection and Optimisation (ASPRO) team is providing expert railway assistance and supporting TfL in delivering its work safely and securely.

 More information on the project can be found on TfL’s website.